pjfancher/dotfiles/README.md

 ## Custom Setup
-Replace all dot files in the root directory with your own files and run install.sh.
+Clone the repo: `git clone https://github.com/db-pj/dotfiles` and replace all dot files in the root directory with your own files and run install.sh.